 - Leading through example

 The CFO sets the tone that his finance team will follow, hence individuals that display a high degree of integrity and conscientiousness will naturally influence their subordinates.
-CTOs that maintain high standards of practice will also push his/her team to do the same, leading to more robust reports, analysis and reduce risk of noncompliance.
+CFOs that maintain high standards of practice will also push his/her team to do the same, leading to more robust reports, analysis and reduce risk of noncompliance.

 Furthermore, as the role of the finance department is evolving to one that is more strategic in nature as opposed to a supporting function, there needs to be a shift in skill requirement even at the ground level.
-Hence, CTOs need to lead the move in upskilling his/her team such that they will be more prepared for the new challenges to come.
+Hence, CFOs need to lead the move in upskilling his/her team such that they will be more prepared for the new challenges to come.

 - Business acumen